List and get service account keys

 To find out which project your key belongs to, you can download the key as a JSON file and look at that file.

 You might see keys listed that you did not create.
 These are keys created by Google and used by the Service Account Credentials API.
-To learn more, see Google-managed key pairs .
+To learn more, see Google-owned and managed key pairs .

 Get a service account key